hauskens/YappR/README.md

 project [SqueexVodSearch](https://github.com/lawrencehook/SqueexVodSearch) by
 [@lawrencehook](https://github.com/lawrencehook).

+Also thanks to [NLQotes](https://github.com/irinelul/NLQuotes) for inspiration to use `tsvector` in PostgreSQL

 ## Running the project

 To run the project with Docker, simply clone this project and run: